Lynne Stewart: Sentencing submissions

 The original sentencing was to be in July 2005, but Stewart's defense team had repeatedly asked for and received numerous adjournments because she was receiving treatment for breast cancer.
 The defense team also argued that Stewart's age, problematic general health and cancer history could well mean that she would be in prison for the rest of her life if she were sentenced to serve several years.

 In a letter to the court dated September 26, 2006, Stewart stated that her actions were consistent with how she had always represented her clients but that she had failed to recognize the difference in a post-2001 United States and that, in hindsight, should have been more careful to avoid misinterpretation.
 She said: "I inadvertently allowed those with other agendas to corrupt the most precious and inviolate basis of our profession – the attorney-client relationship."

 According to The New York Times, Stewart "acknowledged ... that she knowingly violated prison rules".
 She requested that the Court exercise the sentencing discretion given to judges by the U.S. Supreme Court ruling in U.S. v.
 Booker, and impose a non-custodial sentence.
 The prosecution requested that the Court impose the maximum statutory penalty, saying, "We hope that this sentence of 30 years will not only punish Stewart for her actions, but serve as a deterrent for other lawyers who believe that they are above the rules and regulations of penal institutions or otherwise try to skirt the laws of this country."

 Judge Koeltl refused both to impose the 30-year sentence proposed by the prosecution and to waive jail time entirely as Stewart had requested.
 He stated that while over her long career of representing unpopular clients, Stewart had "performed a public service, not only to her clients, but to the nation", her conduct was "criminal" in this case.

 On October 16, 2006, Judge Koeltl sentenced Stewart to 28 months in prison.
 Yousry and Sattar were sentenced to 20 months and 28 years, respectively.
 Yousry was released in 2011.
-Sattar is incarcerated at the Federal Supermax prison near Florence, Colorado.
+Sattar was incarcerated at the Federal Supermax prison near Florence, Colorado and released in 2022.